 Query and Manuscript Submission

-Queries and articles should be sent via e-mail as Microsoft Word attachments.
-A manuscript will be considered only if it is double spaced, includes page numbers, and has a title page that lists the author's full name, affiliations, highest academic degree, complete address, daytime phone number, fax number, e-mail address, and Social Security number.
+Queries should be sent via e-mail as Microsoft Word attachments or within the e-mail itself.
+Unsolicited manuscripts will not be accepted.
+Queries will be considered only if a detailed synopsis (1 to 2 paragraphs) of the article idea is provided along with the author’s full name, affiliations, highest academic degree, complete address, daytime phone number, fax number, and e-mail address.
 (Information is for verification, not for publication.)
 If there is more than one author, provide information for each contributor and designate one author to handle correspondence.

-Whensubmitting a manuscript, include a signed statement that the article is original, has not been published elsewhere, and is not under consideration by any other publication or electronic medium.
+When submitting queries, include a signed statement that the article idea is original, has not been submitted elsewhere, and is not under consideration by any other publication or electronic medium.
 Also include a brief author biography.

-Articles need not conform to strict word counts.
-However, as a general guideline, feature stories typically run 2,000 to 2,500 words and departments run 800 to 1,200 words.
-Authors are encouraged to submit sidebars.
+As a general guideline, feature stories typically run 2,100 to 2,500 words and departments run 800 to 1,400 words.
+Authors are encouraged to submit sidebars once the editor assigns the article.

 Information from other published works should be completely and accurately referenced in the order in which it is cited in the text.
 List references in numerical order according to the American Medical Association Manual of Style.
 Please do not submit more than 10 references for features and 5 references for departments.
 Do not list references that are not cited in the text.
 Provide a list of any individuals interviewed for the article and include the interviewee's full name, title, affiliation, address, phone number, fax number, and e-mail address.